 Penetration From The Defense

 Penetration from any of the pulling guards can blow the play up in the backfield before it begins.
-Defenses will often delay blitz or show a blitz last second to disrupt the blocking scheme’s mental part.
+Defenses will often delay blitz or show a blitz at the last second to disrupt the blocking scheme’s mental part.

 If the down blocks aren’t clean from a weaker player (a tight end or running back blocking a defensive end), it can cause a cluster of pulling guards.
 Offenses like running these types of plays to the boundary may see a cluster, especially with edge penetration.